A Q&A Session with Matthew Dimmick and Jason Mayfield.

 Our society and the landscape within which we operate are evolving at a faster pace than we’ve seen in a long time.
 Products are becoming smarter.
 People are becoming more “plugged in”.
 Spaces are becoming more multi-functional.
 Finances are more strictly managed.
 The physical environment is changing and buildings and sites must respond accordingly.
 Architects have a unique responsibility to participate in all these factors.
 The decisions we make early in design will affect the owner, the users, and the environment for a period of time usually measured in decades.
 We must be diligent in integrating all these technologies, security, and sustainable features while never forgetting that we are creating space for people to inhabit.
 This is a responsibility that we, and I, take on with great humility and excitement.

 Learn more about how CPTED can be integrated into your operational risk management programs by contacting our team of professionals at email@example.com

 About the Contributors

 Jason A. Mayfield, AIA, LEED AP BD+C, CPTED.
 Jason has 18 years of experience in architecture and currently acts as a Senior Project Architect.
-He has a strong sense of design and understanding of sustainable architecture.
-He is driven by the opportunity to enhance the environment of the users through thoughtful integration of site, building systems, owner’s requirements, and user’s needs.
-Jason has designed award winning projects in many building markets including Aviation, Education, Government, Healthcare, and Transportation.
-He would be involved on projects from initial design inception through contract documents and construction to assure seamless project flow.
-If you would like to learn more about Jason Mayfield you can view his profile on LinkedIn: https://www.linkedin.com/in/jason-mayfield-32a956b or to speak directly with Jason Mayfield, he can be reached at email@example.com.
+He has a strong sense of design and an understanding of sustainable architecture.
+He is driven by the opportunity to enhance the environment of the users through the thoughtful integration of the site, building systems, owner’s requirements, and user’s needs.
+Jason has designed award-winning projects in many building markets including Aviation, Education, Government, Healthcare, and Transportation.
+He would be involved in projects from initial design inception through contract documents and construction to assure seamless project flow.
+If you would like to learn more about Jason Mayfield you can view his profile on LinkedIn: https://www.linkedin.com/in/jason-mayfield-32a956b or to speak directly with Jason Mayfield, he can be reached at firstname.lastname@example.org.